Sharan-Babu/FB_wit/README.md

 # DevCoder - Wit.ai
+## Introduction
 <b>Hi.</b> In this tutorial, I am going to teach you how to use <b>wit.ai</b> through a fun mini project.
 By the end of this project, you will understand the basics of  <i>Natural Language Processing, intent recognition and entity extraction.
 You will also learn how to use wit.ai for your use case.</i>

+No technical expertise needed (beginner friendly).<br>
+Basic idea of Python and API calls (Optional).<br>
+Requires Python with version > 3 and streamlit library (Steps to download mentioned in the tutorial).

 Ok, so let us consider a real world example to get ourselves excited.
 How do big companies like <i>Amazon, Flipkart</i> evaluate the customer reviews for a product or automate a considerable amount of  their customer care services?
 This is done with the help of Natural Language Processing (abbreviated as NLP).
 It is a branch of <i>Artificial Intelligence/ Machine Learning</i> that deals with the interaction between computers and humans through the medium of natural language.
 This could be <i>text or speech.</i> We ultimately want to derive meaningful insights from the end user’s input.